yfern328/node-js-basic-web-server-immersive-alum/README.md

 So what do we have here?
 First of all, `const router = new Router()` instantiates our "router."
 You will encounter this term "router" frequently in the world of web applications.
 Essentially, a router is the piece of a web application that matches certain url requests to the write pieces of code, sometimes called "business logic", which then are responsible for returning the desired result.

 > Note: In our code we are using a pre-written router module for node.
 You installed that package in the setup stage of this lab, and it is imported in the `server.js` file with the command: `const Router = require('router')`.
-There are a great many such router modules; we are using [this one](https://github.com/pillarjs/router), which has been extracted fromt he popular [Express.js](http://expressjs.com/) web server framework for Node.
+There are a great many such router modules; we are using [this one](https://github.com/pillarjs/router), which has been extracted from the popular [Express.js](http://expressjs.com/) web server framework for Node.
 We will be learning about Express later in this unit!

 The code snippet above, then, sets up a "route" from a request to the server root path, i.e. `http://localhost:3000/` to the code that is contained within the function that is passed to the router's `get` method.
 There's a lot to talk about here actually.

 First, notice that the method passed into `get` (written with the ES6 "fat arrow" syntax) takes two arguments: `request` and `response`.
-These are very important objects and you will be using them a lot when you work with Node.
+These are very important objects and we will be using them a lot when we work with Node.
 For now, what you should know is that the `request` object contains information as well as method relating to the "request" that has come in from the client.
-The `response` object, as you may have guessed, contains information and methods about how the server's response.
+The `response` object, as you may have guessed, contains information and methods about the server's response.

 Moving on, do you notice anything familiar about this function that we've passed into the `get` method?
 Do you recognize this pattern?